Code-Institute-Submissions/milestone-project-61/README.md

 The company logo is formatted in Uncial Antiqua font to provide a Celtic feel upon landing on the page.

 There is a minimal amount of text content presented on the website.
 All of it is presented in Roboto Slab font, with different weightings and spacings applied throughout.
 This font was chosen because it is complimentary to Uncial Antqiua and is easy to read even on smaller screen sizes.
 This font has been imported using [Google Fonts](https://fonts.google.com/).

+## Features
+### Existing Features
+#### Navigation
+- Navigation is provided by a nav toggle icon in the top right corner.
+On click, this icon toggles between expanding and collapsing a navigation menu.
+This icon is fixed in place regardless of a users location on the webpage, providing consistency for the user.
+- On hover, items listed in the navigation menu turn gold.
+On click, they take the user to that section of the webpage.
+- [Scrollsnap](https://css-tricks.com/practical-css-scroll-snapping/) is used to allow users to navigate through the webpage one section at a time.
+This also means that the user can navige through the webpage sections using keyboard controls (`up`, `down`, `enter`).
+- Using Jquery, the nav toggle icon changes colour to a dark charcoal colour when it is located over the map section.
+This provides contrast to the map colours so that it remains visible to the user.
+On scrolling beyond the map section, the nav toggle icon reverts to a silver colour.